dustlang/rust/src/doc/dustc/src/tests/index.md

 uses the amount of concurrency available on the hardware as indicated by [`available_concurrency`].

-This can also be specified with the `RUST_TEST_THREADS` environment variable.
+This can also be specified with the `DUST_TEST_THREADS` environment variable.

 #### `--force-run-in-process`